jsbenjamins/gazecode/README.md

   - Matlab 2021B on Mac OS 12.2.1 Monterey, and 2024A on Mac OS 14.8.4 Sonoma
   - Matlab 2022b on Windows 11

-  Note that for Pupil labs wearable eye-tracker we use the 'resample' function of the Signal Processing Toolbox.
+  Note that for Pupil labs Invisible and Neon wearable eye-trackers we use the 'resample' function of the Signal Processing Toolbox.

   (other combinations will probably work as well, but have not been tested).